nod-ai/shark-ai/docs/tune_sdxl.md

 `<IR_PATH>`: Provide same MLIR path given to iree-compile

 You can change `num-candidates`, `simple-num-dispatch-candidates` or `simple-num-model-candidates` as per need.
+ - `num-candidates` sets the number of tuning spec candidates to generate.
+Increasing this will increase the search space for tuning specs, and could lead to slightly better final tuning specs.
+ - `simple-num-dispatch-candidates` sets the number of top dispatch candidates to tune with the model in the loop.
+This should be smaller than `num-candidates`.
+ - `simple-num-model-candidates` sets the number of final candidates to report at the end of tuning.
+This should be smaller or equal to `simple-num-dispatch-candidates`

 It will take some time to finish tuner.
 You should see the final candidates spec that you can include in td_spec for `harness` run to get better SPS.